thewatts/pierre/README.md

 # => [:crazy, :goodbye, :hello]
 ```

-### Getting a dump of all the translations for a Language
+### Getting a dump of all the Translations for a Language

 ```ruby
 Pierre.set(:en, :boom,  "hello")